Part 17: Design Trajectories with Astrogator

 6. This will enable you to set the radius of orbit at the end of the Propagate Segment.

-7. Click OK to close the User - Selected Results - Transfer dialog box.
+7. Click OK to confirm your selection and to close the User - Selected Results - Transfer dialog box.

 Setting up the differential corrector profile